SC notice to Centre, others on plea seeking disclosure of data on Covid vaccine clinical trials | Law-Order

 The Supreme Court on Monday sought responses from the Centre and others on a plea seeking directions for disclosure of data regarding clinical trials of COVID-19 vaccines.

-A bench of justices L Nageswara Rao and Hrishikesh Roy issued notice on the plea and asked the Centre and others to respond to it within four weeks.
+A bench of justices L Nageswara Rao and Aniruddha Bose issued notice on the plea and asked the Centre and others to respond to it within four weeks.

 While hearing the plea, the bench referred to the problem of "vaccine hesitancy" in the country and asked advocate Prashant Bhushan, who was appearing for the petitioner, as to whether entertaining the petition would not create doubt in the minds of the citizens over vaccines.